GUDHI/gudhi-data/README.md

 These datasets are used as examples, for benchmark purposes and in gudhi python data fetch methods.

-Do not hesitate to submit a pull request with new model data and sources!

-Please submit an issue with an image or .obj file of a "wanted" source/model.
+Do not hesitate to submit a pull request with new model data and sources or to submit an issue of a "wanted" dataset.

 ## License